dsbrown1331/brex_gridworld_cpp/README.md

-This repository contains code used to conduct the gridworld experiments reported in the paper "Safe Imitation Learning via Fast Bayesian Reward Inference from Preferences" published at ICML 2020.
+This repository mainly contains the C++ code used to conduct the gridworld experiments reported in the paper "Safe Imitation Learning via Fast Bayesian Reward Inference from Preferences" published at ICML 2020.
+There is also a simple piece of starter code for running Bayesian REX MCMC in python, given feature counts and preferences, but this only gives the reward function distribution and doesn't perform any MDP optimization.

 If you are interested in the Atari experiments reported in the Appendix, please see this repo [bayesianrex](https://github.com/dsbrown1331/bayesianrex).